Salih2000/MIS326_MyCustomLaptops/README.md

 # Installation and Setup
 To run the system locally, you need to install the following:

-Microsoft Visual Studio or any other .NET Framework development environment Microsoft SQL Server Express or Developer edition
+Microsoft Visual Studio or any other .NETcore development environment Microsoft SQL Server Express or Developer edition
-.NET Framework version 4.7.2 or later
 Web browser
 After installing the necessary software, follow these steps to set up the project: